Rapid7 (RPD) Received its Third Buy in a Row

-After Raymond James and RBC Capital gave Rapid7 (NASDAQ: RPD) a Buy rating last month, the company received another Buy, this time from Mizuho Securities.
-Analyst Gregg Moskowitz maintained a Buy rating on Rapid7 today and set a price target of $50.00.
-The company’s shares closed last Thursday at $45.92.
+After Raymond James and Barclays gave Rapid7 (NASDAQ: RPD) a Buy rating last month, the company received another Buy, this time from RBC Capital.
+Analyst Matthew Hedberg maintained a Buy rating on Rapid7 yesterday and set a price target of $65.00.
+The company’s shares closed last Thursday at $46.28.

-According to TipRanks.com, Moskowitz is a top 100 analyst with an average return of 19.9% and a 69.3% success rate.
-Moskowitz covers the Technology sector, focusing on stocks such as CrowdStrike Holdings, Palo Alto Networks, and CyberArk Software.
+According to TipRanks.com, Hedberg is a top 100 analyst with an average return of 20.3% and a 71.3% success rate.
+Hedberg covers the Technology sector, focusing on stocks such as SailPoint Technologies Holdings, Ping Identity Holding, and CrowdStrike Holdings.

-Currently, the analyst consensus on Rapid7 is a Strong Buy with an average price target of $57.58, representing a 26.2% upside.
+Rapid7 has an analyst consensus of Strong Buy, with a price target consensus of $57.58, a 26.2% upside from current levels.
 In a report issued on April 15, Goldman Sachs also maintained a Buy rating on the stock with a $48.00 price target.

 See today’s analyst top recommended stocks >>